-An example is if you have a GSave account with one GCash account, when you create another GCash account, you can have another GSave account given you’ve provided a different email account when you signed up.
+An example is if you already have a GSave account created with a GCash account, when you create another GCash account, you can create another GSave account given you’ve provided a different email when you signed up.

 What are the benefits of having multiple accounts?